marijnh/Eloquent-JavaScript/04_data.md

 That's a strong result.
 The phenomenon occurs precisely when Jacques eats ((peanuts)) and fails to brush his teeth.
 If only he weren't such a slob about dental hygiene, he'd have never even noticed his affliction.

-Knowing this, Jacques stops eating peanuts altogether and finds that his transformations don't come back like that.
+Knowing this, Jacques stops eating peanuts altogether and finds that his transformations stop.

 {{index "weresquirrel example"}}

 But it only takes a few months for him to notice that something is missing from this entirely human way of living.
 Without his feral adventures Jacques hardly feels alive at all.
 He decides he'd rather be a full-time wild animal.
-After building a beautiful little tree house in the forest and equipping it with a peanut butter dispenser and a ten-year supply of peanut butter, he changes one last time, and lives the rest of his short but energetic life as a squirrel.
+After building a beautiful little tree house in the forest and equipping it with a peanut butter dispenser and a ten-year supply of peanut butter, he changes one last time, and lives the short and energetic life of a squirrel.

 ## Further arrayology